Parseval Frames from Compressions of Cuntz Algebras: Proofs

 \begin{lemma} If $h$ is a continuous fixed point of the Ruelle operator then $h$ is constant on minimal compact invariant sets. \end{lemma}

-\begin{proof} If $Rh=h$, then the real and imaginary part of $h$ are also fixed points of the Ruelle operator, so we may assume that $h$ is real-valued.
+\begin{proof} If $Rh=h$, then the real and imaginary part of $h$ are also fixed points of the Ruelle operator, as $R$ is order preserving.
+Hence we may assume that $h$ is real-valued.
 Let $M$ be a minimal compact invariant set.
 By Lemma \ref{lem4.9}, the set

 is compact invariant and contained in $M$.
 Since $M$ is minimal, it follows that $S=M$, so $h$ is constant on $M$. \end{proof}

 \begin{lemma} Let $h$ be a continuous fixed point of the Ruelle operator.
 If $h=0$ on all minimal compact invariant sets, then $h=0$ on $\mathcal T$.